This is how the clean-up operation is going at one Lancashire village hit by devastating flooding

-Lancashire flooding: Village impacted more than any time in past 30 years
+Lancashire flooding: Village cottages impacted more than any time in past 30 years

 They have been here before and they will be here again...cleaning up and clearing out sodden possessions.